Thank you for filling in the form. Click on the button to download the CMS DRG Listing

 Long Island Community Hospital’s Three-Year Plan of Action

-The focus of Long Island Community Hospital’s Community Service Plan is to provide resources and services to at-risk members of the community and employees of Long Island Community Hospital who are dealing with Chronic Diseases / obesity, diabetes, mental health, substance abuse and other health related issues.
+The focus of Long Island Community Hospital’s Community Service Plan is to provide resources and services to at-risk members of the community and employees of Long Island Community Hospital who are dealing with Chronic Diseases & Substance Use Disorder as well as other health related issues.
 Long Island Community Hospital will be reaching out to a wide variety of organizations within the community to offer educational programs as well as services to assist in living healthier lives and making better health choices.

 Goal: Create community environments that promote and support healthy food and beverage choices and physical activity and to engage community members in regional physical activities and wellness campaigns.